21st Waffen Mountain Division of the SS Skanderbeg: Background

 The Mufti of Jerusalem, Mohammad Amin al-Husayni, reviewing soldiers of the 13th SS Division in November 1943.
 The division included an estimated 1,000 Albanians from Kosovo and the Sandžak who later formed the nucleus of Skanderbeg.

-On 7 April 1939, five months prior to the outbreak of World War II, the Kingdom of Italy invaded Albania.
+On 7 April 1939, five months prior to the outbreak of World War II, Italy invaded Albania.
 The country was overrun in five days, and Italian King Victor Emmanuel III accepted the crown offered by the Parliament of Albania.
 The Royal Albanian Army was incorporated into the Royal Italian Army and a viceroy was appointed to administer the country as a protectorate.
 Following the Axis invasion of Yugoslavia on 6 April 1941, Italian Albania was expanded to include adjacent parts of the Kingdom of Yugoslavia incorporated mainly from the Yugoslav banovinas (regional subdivisions) of Vardar and Morava.
 Most of Kosovo was annexed to Albania, and in the beginning, Albanians living there enthusiastically welcomed the Italian occupation.
 Some Kosovo Albanians even suggested that Albanians were "Aryans of Illyrian heritage".
 Although officially under Italian rule, the Albanians in Kosovo were given control of the region and encouraged to open Albanian-language schools, which had been banned by the Yugoslav government.
 The Italians also gave the inhabitants Albanian citizenship and allowed them to fly the flag of Albania.
 The Royal Italian Army expelled most of the Serbs and Montenegrins that had settled Kosovo during the interwar period.
 The Kosovo Albanians despised the Serbs for the oppression they had experienced at their hands during the Balkan Wars, World War I, and under Yugoslav rule.
 They took advantage of their changed circumstances, attacked their Serb neighbours, and burned the homes of as many as 30,000 Serb and Montenegrin settlers.